 Toxins are poisonous substances that originate in living organisms, and chemicals are compounds or substances produced by or used in a chemical process.
-Several different toxins and chemicals may be found in water, depending in part on where the water comes from.
-Water coming from private sources, such as a well, may be at a high risk for toxins and chemicals.
+Several different toxins and chemicals can be in water; depending on where it originates—water coming from private sources such as a well may contain a high risk of chemical contamination.

 Chloramine is a chemical often used as a disinfectant in water treatment plants.
 It can kill bacteria and other dangerous pathogens.
-Chloramine, is less effective but is used as an alternative to traditional chorine because it produces less byproducts, and remains active longer, making it more efficient when moving though piping systems to reach a home or business.
+Chloramine is less effective but is used as an alternative to traditional chlorine because it produces fewer byproducts, and remains active longer, making it more efficient when moving through piping systems to reach a home or business.

 Lead is a heavy metal with a density exceeding that of most common materials.
-Many years ago, lead was commonly used in the construction of home water pipes and municipal underground water distribution systems.
-Lead solder was used on brass or chrome-plated brass faucets and plumbing fixtures.
-Corrosion of lead pipes can lead to lead in the water.
+Many years ago, Lead was common in the construction of home water pipes and municipal underground water distribution systems.
+Lead solder appeared to utilize on brass or chrome-plated brass faucets and plumbing fixtures.
+Corrosion of lead pipes can lead to water.

-Iron is a heavy type of metal that is very common, occurs naturally in blood, and is used to make steel and in many products.
+Iron is a heavy type of metal that is very common, occurs naturally in the blood, and is used to make steel and in many products.
 Iron typically finds its way in water from the rocks and soil around the water source.
-As water moves through the rocks and into the well or aquafer, it dissolves the iron that’s naturally found in the environment.
+As water moves through the rocks and into the well or aquifer, it dissolves the iron naturally found in the environment.

 Corrosion is the destruction or damage of metal, stone, or other materials slowly by chemical action.
-Many copper pipes become corroded due to many factors, one of the biggest being acid water.
-High levels of dissolved oxygen can also cause corrosion.
-This is called oxygen corrosion.
-Pipes can also become corroded by not being properly installed,or improper electrical grounding.
+Many copper pipes become corroded due to many factors; one of the most prominent is being acid water.
+High levels of dissolved oxygen can also cause corrosion known as oxygen corrosion.
+Pipes can also become corroded by not being correctly installed, or improper electrical grounding.

 Methane is an invisible, odorless, and combustible gas present in trace concentrations in the atmosphere.
 Methane occurs naturally, especially in swampy areas where it is called “marsh gas.
 Methane may get into water supplies by seeping through in a process known as methane migration.
-Areas where fracking occurs have reported to have water tainted with methane at a higher rate.
+Areas, where fracking occurs, have reported having water tainted with methane at a higher rate.

 Nitrates and nitrites are compounds that are produced naturally through the breakdown of organic matter.
 They are very similar in their chemical make-up, where there only difference is the amount of oxygen in each compound.
 Nitrates and nitrites are added to foods such as cured sandwich meats, bacon, salami, or sausages to give them color and to prolong their shelf life.

 Radon is a dangerous natural gas.
-It is sometimes used in spas because some believe it to have medical benefits.
-It is also used to initiate chemical reactions.
+Spas utilized this method due to some belief it has medical benefits.
+It's often used to initiate chemical reactions.
 Radon is considered radioactive.
-It comes from the natural breakdown of uranium and is usually found in igneous rock and soil.
-As the element breaks down into gas forms it seeps into the air.
+It comes from the natural breakdown of uranium and its based on igneous rock and soil.
+As the element breaks down into gas forms, it seeps into the air.

-Sulfur (sulpher) is an element that people have known of for thousands of years.
-There have also been recorded uses of sulfur in ancient India, Greece, China, and Egypt.
-There are references of sulfur in The Odyssey and The Bible, where the latter refers to it as brimstone meaning ‘burn stone’ or ‘stone that burns’.
+Sulfur (sulpher) is an element that people have known for thousands of years.
+They have also recorded the uses of sulfur in ancient India, Greece, China, and Egypt.
+There are references of sulfur in The Odyssey and The Bible, where the latter refers to it as brimstone, meaning ‘burn stone’ or ‘stone that burns.’
 Rainwater is also a source of sulfur.

 Radiation is the emission of energy as electromagnetic waves or as moving subatomic particles.
-Radioactivity, or radioactive decay, is a form of energy that’s released by the decay of an unstable atom.
-We are exposed to some form of radiation nearly every day of our lives, most commonly from the sun, X-rays, and nuclear energy.
+Radioactivity, or radioactive decay, is a form of energy that’s released and its decompose of an unstable atom.
+We are lightly exposed to radiation nearly every day of our lives, most commonly from the sun, X-rays, and nuclear energy.

 Sometimes water in a home or business may have a foul taste or smell.
-This could be a sign of many different problems.
-If water smells and tastes like “rotten eggs” it may be contaminated with Sulfur or Hydrogen Sulfide.
-This may cause digestive problems in humans, and lead to more serious plumbing problems.
-Water may also have an earthy or fishy smell.
+It could be a sign of many different problems if the water has an off-putting flavor and aroma, it's likely contaminated with Sulfur or Hydrogen Sulfide.
+It may cause digestive problems in humans, and lead to more severe plumbing problems.

-Tannin is a yellowish or brownish bitter-tasting organic substance present in some galls, barks, and other plant tissues.
-Tannins have a sharp taste, that people associate with red wine, tea, and unripen fruits.
-Tannins are used in the dyeing of textiles and in the tanning of leather products.
-Tannins cause water to have a yellow or brownish tint, like the color of tea.
+Tannin is a yellowish or brownish bitter-tasting nonchemical substance presented in some galls, barks, and other plant tissues.
+Tannins can cause the water to turn into a dark color like tea and have a sharp flavor that people associate with red wine, including unripened fruits.
+It also functions as a dyeing of textiles and the tanning of leather products.

-Have you ever noticed stains around bathroom fixtures, or in your clothes after they are washed?
-Do you notice your silverware is becoming discolored?
-If you have your water can be contaminated with several different things.
-If the stains are yellow or brown you may be dealing with tannins, or rust.
-Tannins will cause water to be a tea like color and may also affect the smell, and taste of it.
+Have you ever noticed stains around bathroom fixtures, or in your clothes after they just washed?
+Do you recognize your silverware is becoming discolored?
+If you have this issue, your water is likely to contaminate with several different things.
+If the stains are yellow or brown, you may be dealing with tannins or rust.
+Tannins will cause water to be a tea-like color and may also affect the scent and flavor of it